CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

 ## Summary

 In this exercise, you enhanced your StoreOps Assistant by building workflows that extended beyond static knowledge responses.
-You created topics that allowed users to place orders and request support, while integrating your agent with Microsoft Dataverse and SharePoint HelpDesk.
+You created topics that allowed users to place orders and request support while integrating your agent with Microsoft Dataverse and SharePoint HelpDesk.
 These additions let your assistant perform end-to-end operations such as order recording and ticket creation for real-world store operations.

-### You have successfully completed this exercise, please continue to next one >>
+### You have successfully completed this exercise.
+Please continue to the next one >>